AnthonMS/my-cards/other/docs/slider-v2.md

 ### Future features (Maybe)
 - Text inside slider (Should be easily done with this new slider)
 - Radius attribute to set how close to the thumb user has to be when allowTapping is set to false
+- If user is not actively changing the slider, then it should animate between states.
 - **If you would like a new feature, please feel free to create an issue asking for it.**